-Notes: Columns (1), (2) and (3) present OLS regressions where the dependent variable are an indicator variable = 1 if the respondent reported owning a business, and monthly sales and profits winsorized at the 5% level on both tails reported in Kenyan Shillings, respectively.
-The sample is restricted to those respondents that reported owning a business in the baseline period.
-All the regressions include observations from the baseline and the 2021 post-Covid follow-up survey.
+Notes: All the regressions include observations from the baseline and the 2021 post-Covid follow-up survey.
+The sample is restricted to the 1,025 respondents that reported owning a business in the baseline period.
+Column (1) also includes observations from the 2020 post-Covid follow-up survey.
+Columns (2) and (3) further restrict the sample to the 733 respondents that reported owning one business in the baseline period and had non-missing sales and profits data.
+Columns (1), (2) and (3) present OLS regressions where the dependent variable are an indicator variable = 1 if the respondent reported owning a business, and monthly sales and profits winsorized at the 5% level on both tails reported in Kenyan Shillings, respectively.
 The table reports the coefficient of the interactions between the 2021 post-Covid survey time dummies, female, and indicator variables categorizing the business sector they operated in at baseline.
 All regressions control for individual fixed effects and county-time trends.
 Pre-Covid mean refers to the mean of males/females at baseline survey.
 Covid 2021 mean refer to the mean of males/females at the post-Covid 2021 follow-up survey.
 Standard errors, clustered at the individual level, in parentheses. p < 0.10, p < 0.05, p < 0.01.